-Just under a two-hour flight out of Lisbon, Portugal’s Madeira Island was named the “World’s Leading Island Destination” by World Travel Awards in both 2015 and 2016.
-The main island of the Madeira archipelago is one of the few islands in the world capable of offering the zest and vibe of island life without having to give up the buzz of a city lifestyle.
+Just under a two-hour flight from Lisbon, Portugal’s Madeira Island was named the “World’s Leading Island Destination” by World Travel Awards in both 2015 and 2016.
+This archipelago’s primary island is one of the few in the world offering both the zest and vibe of island life and the buzz of a real city.

 “Of all islands, the most beautiful and free,” is the island’s motto.
 Backing up this assertion, H.N.
 Coleridge once said: “I should think the situation of Madeira the most enviable on the whole earth.
 It ensures every European comfort with almost every tropical luxury.”

 Madeira has been receiving international attention since European royalty discovered the wonders of its year-round, springlike climate and the associated health benefits.
-Empress Sissi of Austria, Emperor Maximilian of Mexico and, later, Sir Winston Churchill stayed for extended periods, bringing this Portuguese island international status and notoriety.
+Empress Sisi of Austria, Emperor Maximilian of Mexico, and, later, Sir Winston Churchill stayed for extended periods, bringing this Portuguese island international status and notoriety.

-Madeira’s unique climate is characterized by a yearly average of 68°F. Summers tend to be mildly hot with temperatures reaching an average maximum of 77°F. It’s rare to see temperatures above 86°F. If you’re a beach-goer, Madeira’s sea temperatures are the highest in Portugal, reaching a stunning 74.3°F during summer.
+Madeira’s unique climate is characterized by a yearly average temperature of 68°F. Summers tend to be mildly hot with temperatures reaching an average maximum of 77°F. It’s rare to see temperatures above 86°F. If you’re a beach-lover, you’ll be glad to know that Madeira’s sea temperatures are the warmest in Portugal, reaching a pleasant 74.3°F during summer.

-Despite its closeness to Morocco, the island’s nearest continental neighbor, Madeira is blessed with a humid climate (around 75%) throughout the entire year—thanks to its UNESCO World Heritage-protected, prehistoric Laurissilva Forest that covers 20% of the island’s 741 square kms.
+Despite its proximity to Morocco, the island’s nearest continental neighbor, Madeira’s climate is humid (around 75% humidity year-round), thanks to its UNESCO World Heritage-protected, prehistoric Laurissilva Forest, which covers 20% of the island’s 741 square kms.
 This forest has more than 1,600 kms of irrigation channels accompanied by footpaths that once connected the entire island’s countryside.

 With a population of 111,892, Funchal is Madeira’s only major city.
-Making up almost 42% of the four-island archipelago’s population, it’s the economic, cultural, and political center of the islands.
-The other statutory cities—Machico, Câmara de Lobos, Santa Cruz, and Santana—have fewer than 50,000 residents.
+Home to almost 42% of the four-island archipelago’s population, it’s the economic, cultural, and political center of the islands.
+Madeira’s other notable cities—Machico, Câmara de Lobos, Santa Cruz, and Santana—have fewer than 50,000 residents.

 Just 55 minutes from Funchal, you can explore the wild coastal north and the town of Porto Moniz.
-Or, in 40 minutes, you can reach the sunny and peaceful village of Jardim do Mar, kissing the vast Atlantic Ocean while walled by mountains.
+Or, in 40 minutes, you can reach the sunny and peaceful village of Jardim do Mar, which both kisses the vast Atlantic Ocean and is walled by mountains.

-Day-to-day life in Madeira is stress-free for locals, expats, and tourists alike, and the cultural offer is immensely diverse for an island.
-Museums with Flemish and religious art, churches hosting organ music festivals, monthly symphonic orchestra and chamber music concerts, gastronomical and traditional folk festivals throughout the year, and recurring art exhibitions are just some examples of Madeira’s intense but quiet cultural scene.
+Day-to-day life in Madeira is stress-free for locals, expats, and tourists alike, and the cultural offerings are immensely diverse for an island.
+Museums with Flemish and religious art, churches hosting organ music festivals, monthly symphonic orchestra and chamber music concerts, gastronomical and traditional folk festivals throughout the year, and recurring art exhibitions are just some examples of Madeira’s active cultural scene.

-Unlike many island paradises, Madeira’s Cristiano Ronaldo Airport connects you directly not only to Lisbon, Portugal’s capital, but also to any major European capital—including Paris, Brussels, London, Berlin, and Zürich.
-No wonder Madeira is a favorite among British, German, French, and Scandinavian tourists and expats.
+Unlike many island paradises, Madeira’s Cristiano Ronaldo Airport connects you directly not only to Lisbon, Portugal’s capital, but also to every other major European capital—including Paris, Brussels, London, Berlin, and Zürich… one reason Madeira is a favorite holiday destination among British, German, French, and Scandinavians.

-As one of the first tourist and expat destinations in Europe, and with a strong British presence on the island, Madeirans quickly adapted to learning English.
-Madeira was the first territory in Portugal to implement compulsory English education starting with primary school.
+Thanks to the strong British presence on the island, most Madeirans speak English, and Madeira was the first territory in Portugal to implement compulsory English education starting with primary school.
 English, alongside French and German to a lesser extent, is the main second language spoken by locals.